Certification in Volunteer Administration (CVA) Credential

 These tips and suggestions should help you successfully take the exam:

 1. Join a study group in person or by Zoom.
-We found that having colleagues to cheer and encourage is a huge part of being confident, prepared, and successful!
-(To find a group, email Michele Baker, CVA at dovia.michele@gmail.com and ask about a current study group.)
+We found that having colleagues to cheer and encourage is a huge part of being confident, prepared, and successful.
+(To find a group, email Michele Baker, CVA at dovia.michele@gmail.com and ask about a current study group.
+There is one in Tennessee that has offered to allow Mississippi candidates to join it.)

 3. Follow the CCVA’s public Linked In page and the CCVA’s public Facebook page to find others across the USA, Canada, and the globe who are taking the test.
 Interact.
 Ask questions.
 Make friends!